 LCHD encourages all returning Lake County residents to consider a 14-day self-quarantine to keep our communities safe if they were not able to observe the 3W's (wear a mask, wash your hands, watch your distance ) while traveling.
 Please note that this is not a mandatory public health order.

 The City of Highland Park urges residents returning from states experiencing widespread COVID-19 community transmission levels to self-quarantine for 14-days.
 This recommendation is consistent with guidance from the Lake County Health Department and follows related information from Chicago and most of Cook County.
 Travelers from all states, with the exception of: Alaska, Hawaii, Iowa, Maine, Michigan, Minnesota, Missouri, North Dakota, Oregon, Puerto Rico, the State of Washington and Wyoming are strongly encouraged to self-quarantine upon returning home.
-This is because the IDPH has designated most US states as higher risk for travelers.
+This is because the IDPH has designated all other US states as higher risk for travelers.
 Click here for IDPH's global travel guidance.

 While in self-isolation, individuals should monitor for symptoms of COVID-19, including fever, fatigue, shortness of breath, cough, and/or loss of smell or taste.
 Symptoms may appear 2-14 days after exposure to the virus, but regardless of symptomatic presentation or known exposure to the virus, travelers should be tested for COVID-19.

 Click here for more information.

 Learn more: State of Illinois Travel Guidance